mirzadev/MahiCalculator/README.md

 ## Overview

-AS A Senior QA Asalyst in MahiGamming, I want to develop a simple app that works as calculator to perform my simple task for calculation.
+AS A Senior QA Analyst in MahiGamming, I want to develop a simple app that works as calculator to perform my simple task for calculation.

 ## Table of Contents